usnistgov/imppy3d/PyPi_README.md

 users, see the documentation, [https://wiki.python.org/moin/WindowsCompilers](https://wiki.python.org/moin/WindowsCompilers).

-## Usage Examples
+## Verify Installation and Usage Examples
+To confirm that IMPPY3D was successfully installed, we recommend running the script, "./tests/main_run_tests.py".
+This will execute all of the unit tests and print a text summary of the results to the console.

 A number of example Python scripts are provided in the "./examples/" folder to help facilitate rapid development of new projects.
 As we continue to use IMPPY3D in new applications, we aim to continue to provide new example scripts in this folder.

-To confirm that IMPPY3D was successfully installed, we recommend running the example, "./examples/calc_metrics_pores/".

 ## Roadmap
 * Convert the comment blocks in function definitions to a common standard for